 Here are three things you can request:

-If working with one of our nutritionists, talk about your history and discuss anything that might be challenging for you (i.e. feeling restricted) so you can work together to create the most successful plan for you
+- If working with our nutritionists, talk about your history and discuss anything that might be challenging for you (i.e. feeling restricted) so you can work together to create the most successful plan for you

 We're Here to Support You